clueboard/milc/README.md

 <https://github.com/prometheusresearch/cogs>

 Cogs seems interesting, but has its own dedicated CLI tool named `cogs`.
-You don't create scripts directly but instead create python functions that `cogs` will call.
+You don't create scripts directly but instead create Python functions that `cogs` will call.
 This is not a paradigm that I want to use.

 Cogs does not include config file support.